South Africa Ambitions to Drive Auto Exports to ZAR 400B by 2035

 However, several challenges remain.
 Firstly, one of the key markets, the USA is highly dependent on preferential access based on #AGOA.
 Some uncertainty lingers as the current expires and South Africa risks losing its status as its economy improves.

 Up to two thirds of vehicles produced in South Africa are exported.
 The main export markets are Germany, USA, Japan, Australia and Taiwan.
 At the same time, South Africa imported nearly USD 5 billion in vehicles mainly from India, Germany, China, Japan and Spain.
-The auto sector represents 5.3% of the GDP of South Africa and is one of the major employers in the country.
+The auto sector represents 5.3% of the GDP of South Africa and is one of the major employers in the country with nearly 120,000 direct and indirect jobs.

 The Tshwane Auto City must also adapt to new technologies to stay competitive and respond to market trends.
 Thus, efforts are under way to build up a regional value chain (#RVC) for Electric Vehicles (#EV). #CriticalMinerals such as #lithium and manganese can be sourced from Zimbabwe, while cobalt is available in DR Congo and copper is abundant in the Copperbelt region of both DR Congo and Zambia.